 - Thelma may yell, criticize, mock, and embarrass her kids, she does genuinely love them in her own Jerk with a Heart of Gold ways.
 The same could not be said of her parents.
-Especially her mother who had all of Thelma's negative aspect but with none of her positives.
+Especially her mother who had all of Thelma's negative aspects but none of her positives.
 In fact, an apparition of Thelma's mother actually causes her to be afraid of it as she starts criticizing everything Thelma does.

 - Zigzagged in Mom.
-Christy was raised by her alcoholic and drug using mom Bonnie who messed up her childhood.
+Christy was raised by her alcoholic and drug-using mom Bonnie who messed up her childhood.
 Unfortunately, Christy does the exact same thing to Violet and Roscoe.
 However, the series does start with her in recovery and makes genuine efforts to be a good parent and make up for her mistakes.
 It just doesn't stick most of the time.
 Even Bonnie's own mother left her when she was young and never return even when her life was stable.
-While Bonnie did keep Christine and did attempt to raise her, she still messed up.
+While Bonnie did keep Christy and did attempt to raise her, she still messed up.
 And while Violet did give up her baby, she made sure she went to a loving family.

 - Raising Hope:

-- Both Burt and Virginia Chance did made bad decisions when raising Jimmy.
+- Both Burt and Virginia Chance did make bad decisions when raising Jimmy.
 These include using his name for credit card loans and damaging his credit score and using Christmas as a time to sell stuff to make extra money and not celebrating it with him.
 However, they are still treated as Good Parents who love Jimmy and did the best they could given they were teen parents.
 They even made up ruining Jimmy's Christmases by treating other non-major holidays as special so he wouldn't be left out.
-Jimmy for his part tries harder to raise Hope like getting a stable job so he could get some Health Care and makes sure she has a better childhood then his.
+Jimmy for his part tries harder to raise Hope like getting a stable job so he could get some Health Care and making sure she has a better childhood than his.

 - Despite the mistakes Burt and Virginia did while raising Jimmy, they are still better parents than their own.
 Burt's played favorite with his older brother and never thought Burt would ever amount to anything.
 While Virginia's parents left her while she was still young to be raised by her grandparents.
-Her father was also narcissistic who tried to change her life to better fit his own needs.
+Her father was also a narcissist who tried to change her life to better fit his own needs.
 Though, he is shown to still love her compare to the mother.

 - Sabrina was a Lonely Rich Kid whose parents were barely there.
-Worst was her mother who would bad mouth Sabrina, hurting her emotionally.
+Worst was her mother who would bad-mouth Sabrina, hurting her emotionally.
 Sabrina became a wonderful mother to Hope.
 One episode had Sabrina trying to give Hope a great family vacation despite everything going wrong.
 And when Sabrina has a nightmare in which Hope grew up in the same lonely family life like her, she was terrified and tried to fix it.